alberto-debug/jdtls-error/java.md

+---
+id: java
+aliases: []
+tags: []
+---

-to restart the jdtls in neovim : rm -rf ~/.cache/jdtls
+to restart the jdtls in neovim :

+rm -rf ~/.cache/jdtls